 Don’t beat yourself up and stress-out when during the test if you feel you don’t know the answer and have a few wrong answers.

 Since this is a standardized test, it’s designed so nobody gets 100%.
-Many Praxis Series test questions are created to be esoteric so a vast majority of people don’t get them correct.
-You achieve a passing score by getting the score required that shows you’re proficient in the competencies measured.
+Many Praxis Series test questions are esoteric, so nobody gets all questions correct.
+You achieve a passing score by getting the required score that shows you’re proficient in the competencies measured.

 The more willing you are to accept that you’ll make a mistake, the more confident and relaxed you’ll feel during your study sessions and test taking.

 Don’t risk blanking-out and losing the passing score you deserve.
-Don’t wait until your Educational Testing Service (ETS) examination date before you learn how to calm your nerves and your mind.
-If test anxiety is a problem then do the following techniques to calm those nerves and get the FOCUS you need.
+Don’t wait until your Educational Testing Service (ETS) exam date before you learn how to calm your nerves and your mind.
+If test anxiety is a problem, then do the following techniques to calm those nerves and get the FOCUS you need.

-This Praxis II practice method is very simple yet it works incredibly well.
+This Praxis test practice method is very simple, yet it works incredibly well.
 Imagine you’re in the exam under real testing conditions and taking the actual test.

 Feel and see yourself relaxed, calm, recalling the information and accurately answering the test questions.
 Why is this considered a powerful test taking tip?
 Simple: the more you practice calming your nerves and reduce excess adrenaline the higher your mental capacity and concentration to pass.